 Let us face it, they are just plain delicious with everything!

 You can also drizzle them with thinned mayonnaise.
 (Just thin with a bit of milk.)
 I prefer to serve them with dips.
-Some great dips are Ranch or Thousand Island Dressing.
+Also, some great dips are Ranch or Thousand Island Dressing.
 You can also make a really tasty and spicy dip by mixing together equal parts of sour cream and sweet chili sauce!

 - 1 (4 serving size) bag of frozen french fries